Legionella Risk From Building & Water Feature Shutdowns.

-Legionella Risk Webinar Will Cover:
+Legionella Risk Webinar Covers:

-During this webinar, Dr. Brook Liu and Thomas Giang will provide a comprehensive overview of Legionella testing and monitoring, and what they are seeing as buildings re-open from the pandemic shut-downs.
-We will also cover:
+During this webinar, Dr. Brook Liu and Thomas Giang provide a comprehensive overview of Legionella testing and monitoring, and what they are seeing as buildings re-open from the pandemic shut-downs.
+We also cover:

 - What is Legionella?